Darra, Queensland: Geography

 Darra is located 18.5 km by road south-west of the Brisbane GPO.

 The suburb features the cross over of the Ipswich Motorway (M7) and Centenary Motorway (M5).

 Brisbane Technology Park Westlink Green is located at Westlink Court, next to Darra railway station.

-Surrounding suburbs include Seventeen Mile Rocks, Oxley, Sumner, Richlands, and Jamboree Heights.

 History

 The first subdivisions in the area occurred in 1864.

 Wolston Estate was the property of M. B. Goggs, whose father obtained the land forty years previously in the 1860s and after whom Goggs Road is named.

 The name Darra comes from the Darra railway station, which in turn was named in mid-1876 by the Queensland Railways Department.
 In 1914, the Railways did not know the origin of the name.

+In 1884 Darra was the scene of a serious collision between two trains; James Griffith, the driver of the passenger train, was fatally injured, and several passengers also suffered.

 In 1879, the local government area of Yeerongpilly Division was created.
 In 1891, parts of Yeerongpilly Division were excised to create Sherwood Division becoming a Shire in 1903 which contained the area of Wolston Estate.

 A portion of Darra comes from the Wolston Estate, consisting of 54 farms on an area of 3000 acres, offered for auction at Centennial Hall, Brisbane, on 16 October 1901.
 Only three of the farms sold at the original auction.

 Darra Methodist Church opened on Saturday 13 March 1915 by Reverend William Smith, President of the Queensland Methodist Conference.
 When the Methodist Church amalgamated into the Uniting Church in Australia, it became the Darra Uniting Church.

-In 1914 Queensland Cement and Lime Company was formed established a cement manufacturing plant in Darra.
+In 1914, Queensland Cement and Lime Company was formed established a cement manufacturing plant in Darra.
 The company (by then known as Queensland Cement Limited) closed the Darra plant in 1998 after losing its right to dredge Moreton Bay for coral from which lime was extracted to make cement.